Disgraced Auckland realtor Aaron Drever jailed for fraud

 Mansfield said Drever had taken part in a restorative justice process with his two victims, acknowledged his wrongdoing and expressed remorse.

-He had began receiving psychological treatment as part of his rehabilitation and offered to pay his victims reparation at $500 per week.
+He had begun receiving psychological treatment as part of his rehabilitation and offered to pay his victims reparation at $500 per week.
 So far he had made only one payment.

 Mansfield said it was important for Drever to continue with his rehabilitation programme to avoid obtaining money for his own advantage in the future.